deb-intel/GramineTest/Documentation/devel/building.rst

 """""""""""""""""""""""""""""""

 This step depends on your hardware and kernel version.
-Note that if your kernel version is 5.11 or higher, then the Intel SGX driver is already installed and you can skip this step.
+Note that if your kernel version is 5.11 or higher, then the Intel SGX driver is already installed, and you can skip this step.

 If you have an older CPU without :term:`FLC` support, you need to download and